When seeking a position as a lecturer, reviewing Lecturer Resume Samples is an excellent idea to help you craft your own unique resume document.

 (Free sample downloads are at the bottom of this page)

 1. Contact Information:

-Name, Address, Phone, Email.
-Keep it professional.
-Research shows that 76% of hiring managers will decline candidates with flaky email addresses.
-Feel free to include social media profile (the business ones) such as Linkedin.
+Feel free to include social media profiles (the business ones) such as your Linkedin.

 2. Career Summary:

 A career summary has one purpose…to hook the reader and reel them in to review your entire resume.
 To do that, provide the most relevant information to the job and of course how you fit into the role first, all summarized in 3-6 sentences.

 A little tip: most people do not write career summaries, which means that if you have one, the battle is already half-way won to get the hiring manager to read through your entire resume.